yibo-huang/tigon/README.md

 ## Claims
 By running the experiments, you should be able to reproduce the numbers shown in:
-* **Figure 5(a)**: TPC-C throughput of Sundial, Sundial-CXL, and Sundial+, varying percentages of multi-partition transactions.
+* **Figure 5(a)**: TPC-C throughput of Sundial, Sundial-CXL, and Sundial+, varying percentages of multi-partition transactions
-* **Figure 5(b)**: TPC-C throughput of DS2PL, DS2PL-CXL, and DS2PL+, varying percentages of multi-partition transactions.
+* **Figure 5(b)**: TPC-C throughput of DS2PL, DS2PL-CXL, and DS2PL+, varying percentages of multi-partition transactions
-* **Figure 5(c)**: TPC-C throughput of Tigon, Sundial+, DS2PL+, and Motor, varying percentages of multi-partition transactions.
+* **Figure 5(c)**: TPC-C throughput of Tigon, Sundial+, DS2PL+, and Motor, varying percentages of multi-partition transactions
-* **Figure 6**: YCSB throughput of Tigon, Sundial+, DS2PL+, and Motor, varying both read/write ratios and percentages of multi-partition transactions.
+* **Figure 6**: YCSB throughput of Tigon, Sundial+, DS2PL+, and Motor, varying both read/write ratios and percentages of multi-partition transactions
-* **Figure 7**: Tigon's sensitivity to the size of hardware cache-coherent region.
+* **Figure 7**: Tigon's sensitivity to the size of hardware cache-coherent region
-* **Figure 8**: Comparison of different software cache-coherence protocols.
+* **Figure 8**: Comparison of different software cache-coherence protocols

 ## Emulate a CXL Pod using VMs
-We emulate a CXL pod by running multiple virtual machines (VMs) on a single host connected to a CXL 1.1 memory module.
-So each host running on a real CXL pod is emulated by a VM running on a single host sharing access to a CXL memory module.
+We emulate a CXL pod by running multiple virtual machines (VMs) on a single host connected to a CXL 1.1 memory module because there are no commercially available (or hardware prototype) CXL devices that support fine-grained memory sharing with hardware cache coherence.
+Each physical host running on a real CXL pod is emulated by a VM running on a single host sharing access to a CXL memory module.
+The cache coherence across VMs is maintained by hardware as the CXL 1.1 memory device is cache-coherent to its connected physical machine.

 ![](emulation.png)

 ## Important Notes
-* If you use one of our pre-configured machines, please skip [Testbed Setup](#Testbed-Setup) and jump to [Reproduce the Results with an All-in-one Script](#Reproduce-the-Results-with-an-All-in-one-Script) directly.
+* If you use one of our pre-configured machines, please skip [Testbed Setup](#Testbed-Setup) and jump to [Reproduce the Results with an All-in-one Script](#Reproduce-the-Results-with-an-All-in-one-Script) directly
 * We provide raw numbers for Motor (one of our baselines) in ``results/motor``.
-If you would like to run Motor, please refer to https://github.com/minghust/motor.
+If you would like to run Motor, please refer to https://github.com/minghust/motor
-* Please execute the instructions in order and run all the commands in the project root directory.
+* Please execute the instructions in order and run all the commands in the project root directory

 ## Testbed Setup